How We Have Learned More and More About the Constitution’s “Convention for Proposing Amendments”

 The mistakes these authors made can be attributed partly to the agenda-driven nature of their writings, and their failure to examine many historical sources.
 They seldom ventured beyond The Federalist Papers and a few pages from the transcript of the 1787 Constitutional Convention.

 Also in the First Wave was a 1973 study sponsored by the American Bar Association.
-The ABA did conclude that a “constitutional convention” could be limited, but was not a very solid piece of work, perhaps because (if my information is accurate) the principal writers were not professional scholars, but a pair of law students.
+The ABA did conclude that a “constitutional convention” could be limited, but was not a very solid piece of research, perhaps because (if my information is accurate) the principal writers were not professional scholars, but a pair of law students.

 Second Wave authors accessed far more material than their predecessors.
 They paid more attention to the 1787-90 ratification debates.
 Caplan even made some reference to earlier interstate conventions.
 Most of them (Paulsen was an exception) correctly concluded that an Article V gathering could be limited.